ChemeketaCS/csweb/content/assignments/cs162/rectangle/index.md

 ![A UML diagram of the Rectangle and Point classes](UML.png)

-Note the **OR** in the section that describes the member variables.
-You can chose either of those representations, or make a different one.
-Any given representation will make some jobs easier and some jobs harder. *(The upperLeftVertex, height, and width representation is probably the easiest overall.)*
+**Note the OR in the section that describes the member variables.** You can chose either to store one Point, a width and a height, **OR** you can store two Points.
+Each representation will make some jobs easier and some jobs harder.
+*(The upperLeftVertex, height, and width representation is probably the easiest overall.)*

+You should **NOT** combine the two by storing two Points and a width and a height (that is redundant).

 ## Function Descriptions

+{{% alert info %}}
 Below are descriptions of expected behavior.
 Descriptions are written in UML format, not C++.
 You need to translate parameters/return types.
-UML also does not specify things like const qualifiers and passing by reference; it is up to you to use them where it is appropriate.
+**UML also does not specify things like const qualifiers and passing by reference**; it is up to you to use them where it is appropriate.
+{{% /alert %}}

 For each function, provide one or more TEST\_CASES in the `RectangleTester.cpp` file that show the function works.
 See Testing